 Designed by veteran Swan designer German Frers, the 30 metre yacht design was unveiled in May 2018 and includes a number of customisation options to ensure no two Swan 98s will be the same.

 Nautor's Swan chief executive, Giovanni Pomati, described the project as "the perfect blend of performance, elegance and luxury."

-One key opt-in feature is a telescopic keel which will reduce the draught from 4.9 to 3.2 metres and will appeal to clients wanting to enter shallower reefs and harbours.
+The model also features the opt-in feature of a telescopic keel, which will reduce the draught from 4.9 to 3.2 metres and appeal to clients wanting to enter shallower reefs and harbours.

 Frers’ design sees a flared stern aft with a sheerline sweeping to a clean foredeck and low profile coach roof.
 Plans include a hydraulically powered transom to reveal a teak-decked swim platform and garage for a tender of up to four metres.

 A full beam engine room will sit below the raised saloon providing access to the yacht’s 279hr Steyr main engine.

 The design allows for a second companionway aft for easy owner or crew deck access depending on the interior layout.
 The yacht will also feature twin helms aft, a square mainsail and double length bowsprit.

 Italian architect Misa Poggi has been handed the interior design brief with a total of four interior styles available to owners.